bezoerb/generator-sf/README.md

 This [Yeoman](http://yeoman.io) generator scaffolds a symfony app with full featured frontend tooling.
 Just scaffold your app, run `grunt serve` and you are ready to go.

-### Work in Progress
-This generqator should replace [`generator-sf`](https://github.com/bezoerb/generator-sf) when it's done.
-The new name should allow more task runner flexibility (e.g. gulp)

 ## Installation